isomerpages/sportsg-corp/media-centre/media-release/_posts/2022-08-01-post-Over 2,400 participants joined the National Day celebrations at GetActive! 2022 and Olympic Day Walk.md

 8. Visitors can also check out the Active Health Experiential Booths and Make Every Move Count Workshops which will feature a series of simple assessments allowing people to learn more about their fitness and health status.
 Also happening at the OCBC Square will be a new Seniors Obstacle Course, a project supported by Active Enabler Programme to make functional movement and exercise more fun for our seniors.

 9. The seventh edition of GetActive!
 Singapore will have events for everyone.
-For more information on any event or to review the line-up of GASG events, please visit: [https://circle.myactivesg.com/getactive-singapore](https://circle.myactivesg.com/getactive-singapore).
+For more information on any event or to review the line-up of GASG events, please visit: [GetActive!
+Singapore](https://circle.myactivesg.com/getactive-singapore).
 If you would like to volunteer for GetActive!
-Singapore 2022 and celebrate National Day through sport, check out volunteering opportunities available at our Sports Hub at [https://go.gov.sg/sportshubanchorsite](https://go.gov.sg/sportshubanchorsite)
+Singapore 2022 and celebrate National Day through sport, check out volunteering opportunities available at our Sports Hub at [Sports Hub](https://go.gov.sg/sportshubanchorsite).